khwang0/COMP2045-2425PA1/readme.md

 > may fail your assignment.

 ## Marking Scheme
-This assignment is worth 14% of the course mark (7% for COMP2026).
+This assignment is worth 14% of the course mark.
 There are three elements in the marking scheme:
 * 5% - Understanding the Assignment Test (UAT)
 * 10% - the program can be compiled without any error
 * 85% - a working program that functions as specified
 * -50% - if you define any class variable (field), addition class, or change the method `main`.
 * -30% - if you use any advanced data structure such as `java.util.List`, `java.util.ArrayList`, `java.util.Arrays`, `java.util.Set`, `java.util.Map` etc to replace your primitive array.
-* -10% - Unable to fill adequate comments, e.g. the `runApp` method.

 Please note that submitting a program that cannot be compiled would result in a very low mark.